mal1kc/learnin_area/helper_tools/makefile/readme.md

-this will cause because target no supplied as argument to **make**  command if we supply **make** command like 'make foo' it will run foo target commands if we update foo.c and we try to run 'make foo' it wiil give this as output:
+this will cause because target no supplied as argument to **make**  command if we supply **make** command like 'make foo' it will run foo target commands if we update foo.c and we try to run 'make foo' it will give this as output:
 ```sh
 'make: 'foo' is up to date.'
 ```
-thats because foo file already exists,and that causes to not run target (not recompile foo.c file) solution is quite simple we add filenames as prerequisite , this will cause to if foo.c modified it will recompile
+that's because foo file already exists,and that causes to not run target (not recompile foo.c file) solution is quite simple we add filenames as prerequisite , this will cause to if foo.c modified it will recompile

 >> makefile